How Much Do L-1 Visas Cost? Attorney Fees, Fraud Prevention

 • Anti-Fraud Fee – this is your employer’s responsibility

 • Premium Processing Fee – this can be paid by either you or your employer.
-If you pay this fee, the USCIS will require proof from your employer that you were not strongarmed or otherwise coerced to do so for the employer’s benefit.
+If you pay this fee for personal reasons, the USCIS will require proof from your employer that you were not strongarmed or otherwise coerced to do so for the employer’s benefit.

 How VisaNation Law Group Can Help